 Creating outstanding content is challenging.
 Coming up with new stellar content ideas and material on a daily basis is quite impossible for most bloggers.
 Think about repurposing your existing content instead.
-Once you have put so much effort in creating a valuable blog post, you should make the most of it and repurpose your content as best as possible.
+Once you have put so much effort into creating a valuable blog post, you should make the most of it and repurpose your content as best as possible.

 1. Turn your content into multiple formats